SurgicalInformatics/healthyr_notebooks_materials/README.md

 6. Click on the `01_introduction` folder in the Files pane (bottom-right), then open `01_introduction.Rmd`.

-## Alternative: RStudio Cloud create a new space
+# Alternative: Create a new shared space on RStudio cloud

 If you want to help your friends to learn R, then you can set up a shared space on RStudio Cloud.